If you are reading this then you must be considering adding an Australian shepherd

 As puppies, expose them to a wide variety of experiences, sights, sounds, smells, people, places, things, and other animals.
 Your Aussie will grow up to be well-rounded, well-adjusted, and poised for anything that crosses their path, never timid, fearful, or aggressive.

-Your Australian shepherd puppy and their future adult self needs plenty of exercises.
+Your Australian shepherd puppy and its future adult self needs plenty of exercise.
 As a puppy, keep exercise sessions for short periods because puppies, being so active, tire quickly and need their rest.
 You can lengthen the time, as they get older.